Mar 26, 2025

 Question of the Day: What percent of college graduates earn associate degrees?

 Millions of college degrees are earned every year.
-What percent of those are associate degrees?
+Find out how many of those are associate degrees.

 A group of students throwing their graduation caps into the air.